-A definite diagnosis of Alzheimer's Disease by a Consultant Neurologist of an Irish or United Kingdom Hospital.
+A definite diagnosis of Alzheimer's disease by a Consultant Neurologist or Geriatrician.
 There must be permanent clinical loss of the ability to do all of the following:

 - remember;

 - reason; and

 - perceive, understand, express and give effect to ideas.

 • Alzheimer's Disease secondary to alcohol or drug misuse